 - Career preparation in the form of research opportunities, mentoring from STEM professionals, job shadows and paid internships

-Any prospective first year student entering Concordia in the fall of 2017 or 2018 with a strong interest in a STEM major and a STEM-related career may apply to the FOCUS program.
+Any prospective traditional freshman entering Concordia in the fall of 2017 or 2018 with a strong interest in a STEM major and a STEM-related career may apply to the FOCUS program.
 Twelve students will be selected based on financial need, academic potential and interest in pursuing a STEM major and STEM career.